grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 "Well the last job working for you was so fuckin' profitable, I wasn't just going to let that go because I thought y'all were fucking dead."

-Percy laughed.
+Percy chuckled.

 "So what's the fuckin' plan now?
 Is there a next job?" asked Shakes.

 "For the moment, the plan is to put as much distance between ourselves and the last place we saw that fucking _Grackle_ as possible.
-If there's a chance they are still swimming, we have to lose those fuckers for good if we're going to resume business as usual.
+If there's even a chance they are still swimming, we'll have to lose those fuckers for good before resuming business as usual.
 I can cut you loose if you like Shakes --- it's mostly our fuckin' headache, not yours."

 Shakes stirred a number of spoonfuls of sugar into his coffee.
 "And what if I'm willing to make it my headache too?"